LOADING ...

 How men have nipples?

-It's the of the Gods.
+the will of the Gods.

-Why this wine taste so good?
+Why does this taste so good?

 a God in it!

-We believed that their gave us lightning;
+We believed that their anger us lightning;

 Their gave us rain